-We've said how iced desserts were popular in antiquity, but what about modern times?
-During the Renaissance, frozen desserts became very popular in Europe by way of France, although it is, once again, an Italian we must thank for it: Caterina de Medici, a lover of good food, brought along her troupe of chefs from Florence to Paris and it was they who began to offer sorbets at dinners.
+We’ve said how iced desserts were popular in antiquity, but what about modern times?
+During the Renaissance, frozen desserts became very popular in Europe by way of France, although it is, once again, an Italian we must thank for it: Caterina de Medici, a lover of good food, brought along her troupe of chefs from Florence to Paris and it was them who began to offer sorbets at dinners.
 However, there was still one more step to take to make these –already delicious– sorbets into real ice-cream.

 Ice Cream: Gelato

 It would take a few centuries before milk or cream started to be added to these ice desserts, thus creating what we now know as gelato and ice cream.
 Just as with pizza, it is the Neapolitans to be credited with creating the first true ice creams, which appeared in an 18th century cookbook.
 Once dairy had been introduced, each nationality put their own stamp on ice cream, with Italy creating the flavor explosion known as gelato.

 The differences between Italian gelato and ice cream are slight, yet make all the difference in flavor and texture.
 Gelato is made with milk, sometimes skim-milk as opposed to cream which gives gelato a much lower milk fat content.
 Less milk fat allows the flavors of gelato to really stand out compared to the more blended flavors of ice cream.
 Gelato’s flavor is helped by the fact that it has less air whipped into it than ice cream, making it much denser.